 Open Radical Prostatectomy

-In open radical prostatectomy, an NYU Langone surgeon makes a small incision between the belly button and the pubic bone.
+In open radical prostatectomy, a surgeon makes a small incision between the belly button and the pubic bone.
 Our surgeons pioneered the development of this technique, called a nerve-sparing radical retropubic prostatectomy.

-The cavernous nerves, which control erectile function, are located very close to the prostate en route to the penis.
-These very delicate nerves may become damaged if meticulous care is not taken to preserve them.
-In cases where the cancer is growing through the prostate capsule, a membrane that surrounds the prostate gland, the nerves may need to be removed in order to ensure cancer control is not compromised.
+The cavernous nerves, which control erectile function, are located very close to the prostate.
+These delicate nerves may become damaged if meticulous care is not taken to preserve them.
+In cases where the cancer is growing through the prostate capsule, a membrane that surrounds the prostate gland, the nerves may need to be removed in order to ensure that the cancer can be fully controlled.

 Prostatectomy may also be performed using a laparoscopic approach.
-In this method, our doctors at the Robotic Surgery Center perform a prostatectomy using surgical instruments that are inserted into the body through small incisions and attached at the other end to robotic arms, which are controlled by NYU Langone surgeons.
+In this method, our doctors at the Robotic Surgery Center perform a prostatectomy using surgical instruments that are mounted on several robotic arms.
+These are inserted into the body through small incisions and controlled by surgeons.

 Our doctors use a robotic surgery device called the da Vinci® surgical system to perform this type of prostatectomy.
 The surgeon inserts a small video camera into the body, which transmits the image of the organs to an external video monitor.
 This gives doctors a detailed, magnified view.